Congestive Heart Failure

 - Do physical activity as your doctor directs to become more fit and stay as active as possible.

-- Quit smoking and avoid using illegal drugs.
-Talk with your doctor about programs and products that can help you quit smoking.
+- Quit smoking, and avoid using illegal drugs.
+Talk to your doctor about programs and products that can help you quit smoking.
 Also, try to avoid secondhand smoke.
-Smoking and drugs can worsen heart failure and harm your health.
+Tobacco and drugs can worsen heart failure and harm your health.

 - Get enough rest.

 Your doctor will prescribe medications based on the type of heart failure you have, how severe it is, and your response to certain medicines.
 The following medicines are commonly used to treat heart failure:

 - Diuretics (water or fluid pills) help reduce fluid buildup in your lungs and swelling in your feet and ankles.

 - ACE inhibitors lower blood pressure and reduce strain on your heart.
 They also may reduce the risk of a future heart attack.

 - Aldosterone antagonists trigger the body to get rid of salt and water through urine.
 This lowers the volume of blood that the heart must pump.